bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.2465813648293964in"} -->

--   The first one that I\'m going to mention, and the one that we\'re going to study in this course is Bootstrap.
+-   The first one that I&apos;m going to mention, and the one that we&apos;re going to study in this course is Bootstrap.
 Bootstrap was developed in 2011.
-And, basically, the reason it\'s so popular is because it was one of the first and, once you get that niche, people really tend to use it over and over again.
+And, basically, the reason it&apos;s so popular is because it was one of the first and, once you get that niche, people really tend to use it over and over again.

 -   Another framework that you may have heard of is called Foundation by ZURB.
-It again developed in 2011 and is great, it has a lot of different code you can use, but because it\'s not as popular as Bootstrap people just don\'t tend to use it nearly as much right now.
+It again developed in 2011 and is great, it has a lot of different code you can use, but because it&apos;s not as popular as Bootstrap people just don&apos;t tend to use it nearly as much right now.

--   Semantic UI is another framework that\'s a little bit more recent.
+-   Semantic UI is another framework that&apos;s a little bit more recent.
-    If you\'ve been taking my classes, you know that I love the word semantic.
+    If you&apos;ve been taking my classes, you know that I love the word semantic.
 Semantics has a meaning.
-So, what they\'re doing with their framework is trying to use as much natural language, English-like terms as possible when you make your website.
+So, what they&apos;re doing with their framework is trying to use as much natural language, English-like terms as possible when you make your website.